 Are you having erection dysfunction issues in Charlotte?
 Don’t be afraid to ask your partner for help and support.
 Finding a good time to discuss the problem, learning more about the problem together, going to doctor’s appointments together, and expressing your love in other ways besides sexual intercourse can all be helpful.

-It might be time to see a sex therapist for your erection problems.
-Before you decide on that, let’s talk about the signs of erectile dysfunction (ED):
+If these don’t help, it might be time to see a sex therapist for your erection problems.
+Before you take that step, let’s talk about the signs of erectile dysfunction (ED):

 - Ruled out a medical condition by a urologist

 - Tried more than one prescription ED medication

 Age, Illness, Anxiety: Reasons Erections Change

 There could be many reasons why your erection is not the same as it used to be.

 With age, your body changes, blood moves more slowly and the strength of your erection may decline.

 Erection dysfunction in Charlotte can also be linked to health problems.
 Conditions associated with ED include: